lacwerda/elon-musk-classifier/README.md

 # elon-musk-classifier
-Tried to build a classifier to identify whether Elon Musk is smiling or not.
+Classifier to identify whether Elon Musk is smiling or not.

 # Results
 Unfortunately, I wasn't able to get a lower loss than 16% due to the little amount of time I had to build it.
 Gathering a larger dataset should have gotten great results.